feidman/Learn_git/git_short.md

   - GIT COMMIT -m "commit message";
   - GIT COMMIT -a to commit chages direct from modified work space by jump over the step of "GIT ADD";

+### Reset
+  - GIT RESET HEAD: staged area will be overwrite by HEAD
+  - GIT CHECKEDOUT: modified file(working sapce) will be overwrite by staged area
+  - GIT CHECKEDOUT HEAD: working space and staged area will overwrite by HEAD(ALL CHANGES WILL BE LOST)

 ### Remove files from git trace list
   - GIT RM will remove the file from traced lists of git and work space.(rather than delete directly from work space);

   - GIT RM --CACHEd to remove the file from staged area of git. (the file still exists in the work space);

 ### Rename files